 In New Jersey vital records including marriage are held in the civil division (city, town, borough, village) in which the event took place.
 Beginning in 1795 marriages were recorded at the county level, and beginning in 1848 they were also filed at the state level.
-For records after May 1878, contact the Bureau of Vital Statistics (609) 292-4087.
+For records from 1848-1914, contact the New Jersey State Archives, (609) 292-6260.
+For records from 1915 on, contact the Bureau of Vital Statistics, (609) 292-4087.

 It is definitely a good idea to search both the online indexes and the print because of misspellings and other mistakes that occur occasionally in both of these sources.

 Over time, county boundaries have changed, so it is important to search the former county's records for marriages performed before the boundary change (e.g. Warren County was formed from part of Sussex in 1824.
 Any marriages performed in the Warren County area before that time would be recorded in Sussex County).
 Current Morris County was first Burlington, then Hunterdon County (until 1738).